circy/UILink.js/README.md

 ````

 Part 2:
-Create a object of UILink without event emitter:
+Create a object of UILink:
 ``` Javascript
 // If she is working with a module system or even as a Global event emitter to
 // disposal have passed it this easy to intercept the constructer to events from UILink.